 At Newminster Middle School, we recognise the contribution of Physical Education and Sport to the health and well-being of our students.
-We believe that a personalised and varied Physical Education curriculum and extra-curricular opportunities have a positive impact on other areas in school such as attitude, concentration, behaviour and academic achievement.
+We believe that a personalised and varied Physical Education curriculum and extra-curricular opportunities have a positive impact on other areas in school such as attitude, concentration, behaviour, attendance and academic achievement.

 What is the Sports Premium?